mcgm-mrsd/mrsd-explorer/README.md

 ```
 The only required argument is the name of the gene list file or transcript BED, however, multiple optional parameters allow customisation of the MRSD query, including:

+`--tissues`
-`--tissues = a comma-delimited list of prefixes for the desired analysis datasets.
-MRSDexplorer will search in the files/ subdirectory (or other directory specified by the --splice_dir option) for both a .seq-depths.txt and .junc-counts.txt file with the listed prefixes and include them in analysis if both are present (default = “all”, analysing all matching pairs of .seq-depths.txt and .junc-counts.txt files identified in the --splice_dir subdirectory).`
+A comma-delimited list of prefixes for the desired analysis datasets.
+MRSDexplorer will search in the files/ subdirectory (or other directory specified by the --splice_dir option) for both a .seq-depths.txt and .junc-counts.txt file with the listed prefixes and include them in analysis if both are present (default = “all”, analysing all matching pairs of .seq-depths.txt and .junc-counts.txt files identified in the `--splice_dir` subdirectory).

+`--number_reads`
-`--number_reads = desired number of reads to cover proportion of splice junctions specified in --sj_prop (default = 8)`
+Desired number of reads to cover proportion of splice junctions specified in `--sj_prop` (default = 8)

+`--sj_prop`
-`--sj_prop = desired proportion of transcript splice junctions to be covered by read count specified in --number_reads (default = 0.75, i.e. 75%)`
+Desired proportion of transcript splice junctions to be covered by read count specified in `--number_reads` (default = 0.75, i.e. 75%)

+`--mrsd_param`
-`--mrsd_param = percentile MRSD value among control samples to be returned as overall MRSD value (default = 0.95, i.e. 95%)`
+Percentile MRSD value among control samples to be returned as overall MRSD value (default = 0.95, i.e. 95%)

+`--read_type`
-`--read_type = selected type of read to form the basis of the MRSD calculation (options = total, unique or multimap; default = unique, i.e. uniquely mapping)`
+Selected type of read to form the basis of the MRSD calculation (options = total, unique or multimap; default = unique, i.e. uniquely mapping)

 Once `MRSDexplorer.py` has loaded the sequencing depths and junctions, and evaluated the MRSDs for the selected genes/transcripts, one or more files will be output into the working directory.

-##<a name="output"></a>Output file formats
+## <a name="output"></a>Output file formats
 The primary output file of `MRSDexplorer.py` is a text file with the suffix *.results.mrsd.txt*.
 This file begins with a set of summary statistics detailing the number of datasets and genes/transcripts successfully surveyed, followed by a list of MRSD scores (in millions of reads) for each of the successfully mapped gene/transcript identifiers, stratified by control dataset.
 ```sh
 $> head example.results.mrsd.txt